Bentopy: from simple packing to building cellular models

 gmx mdrun -v -deffnm md

 Through these three tutorials, you’ve learned how bentopy can help you build complex molecular models with a well-structured workflow.
-This scalable approach enables researchers to construct everything from crowded cytoplasm to whole-cell models with multiple compartments.
+This approach enables researchers to construct everything from crowded cytoplasm to whole-cell models with multiple compartments.
 The strength of bentopy lies in its ability to handle this complexity efficiently, making large-scale modeling accessible without sacrificing the molecular detail needed for accurate biological representation.

 Advanced Features and Tips

-Solvation Options
+Solvation options

 Bentopy includes bentopy-solvate, a solvation tool optimized for large-scale systems.
 For the complete documentation, see the bentopy-solvate README.